 Gov. Ed Rendell wants to raise taxes, while cutting few or no expenses.
 The state Senate wants to cut expenses, while adding few or no new taxes.
 And they're solidly frozen in that position -- have been for months.
 Neither side wants to give an inch.

 So the state sits in budget Hell.
 State workers must work, but soon won't be getting paid for their labor.
 Some contractors won't be getting paid, certainly not on time.
-And the longer it goes, the worse it's going to get.

 Anyway, I'm going to take up the challenge.
 How hard can this be anyway?
 But before I do, it's important for you to understand that the organization that's sponsoring this "You Budget" test -- Keystone Progress -- is a good deal more liberal than I am when it comes to financial matters.